 Your lesson plans should inspire creativity, imagination, and the motivation to pursue self-initiated learning in the student.
 To this end, the following points are all interconnected.
 They all have the same objective – engaging the student.
 Making learning fun and meaningful for students requires developing different strategies for each grade level.
 A high school teacher requires different elementary school teachers’ strategies to keep the attention of restless teenagers.

 Make Learning Meaningful

 The lessons a teacher implements should have relevance to a student’s life.
 If they can’t see the point in learning a topic or are totally uninterested in it, they won’t sit quietly and attentively, patiently waiting to be filled with knowledge.
 At the start of any topic or lesson, you need to give your students as many reasons as possible for listening to what you’re about to tell them.
 When you give them enough reasons as to why they need to hear something, there is more chance they will listen.

 Explaining why a lesson is meaningful is particularly important to science teachers, math teachers, and those teaching other complex topics.
-With media, technology and mobile apps, it has never been easier to connect lessons with real life examples.
-If students can’t see the point in learning a topic they will soon switch off.
+With media, technology, and mobile apps, it has never been easier to connect lessons with real-life examples.
+If students can’t see the point in learning a topic, they will soon switch off.
 They’ll get bored, stop listening, act out or break the rules.
-The way to avoid bored students is to ask yourself the same question while you are developing a lesson plan – Why do students need to learn this?
+The way to avoid bored students is to ask yourself the same question while developing a lesson plan – Why do students need to learn this?

 Involve Students in Lesson Development

 Once you’ve prepared a few constructive reasons why the lesson is important, you can then put the question to the group at the start of the lesson.